TO STUDY IN LISBON

-Lisbon hosts events (many of international notoriety) throughout the year for a diversity of audiences (E.g.: the Rock in Rio festival, the Volvo Ocean Race and The Tall Ships Races all took place in Lisbon in 2012).
+Lisbon hosts events (many of international notoriety) throughout the year for a diversity of audiences (E.g.: the Web Summit, the Rock in Rio festival, the Volvo Ocean Race, etc).
 Along the Tagus waterfront are numerous places to dine, drink or dance, such as the Alcantara Docks.
 The area of Bairro Alto, home to the city’s original Fado houses, is now full of bars and small restaurants.

 10 | A Cosmopolitan City Open to the World